One Tree Hill

 An assessment of population growth drivers in One Tree Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
-By 2041, a significant population increase is forecast for One Tree Hill, with an expected growth of 643 persons, reflecting a total increase of 25.1% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category were used, released in 2023 based on 2021 data, adjusted employing weighted aggregation methods from LGA to SA2 levels.
+By 2041, a significant population increase is forecast for One Tree Hill, with an expected growth of 643 persons, reflecting an overall increase of 25.1% over the 17-year period.

 Frequently Asked Questions - Population